Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 **No License Sharing or Transfer.**
 No sublicensing rights are granted unless explicitly permitted in a separate SOW.
 Licensee may not share, loan, rent, lease, or otherwise make the Software available to any third party (including but not limited to: clients, partners, vendors, or other entities) unless such third party has its own valid commercial license.
 Each legal entity that uses the Software must have its own license.
 Sharing a single license across multiple entities, even if related, is prohibited and constitutes a Material Breach.

-**Open-Source Use Unaffected.**
+**Free Use Unaffected.**

-Non-commercial use of the Software remains available under the AGPL-3.0 license.
-This Commercial License does not limit or restrict rights granted under AGPL-3.0 for qualifying non-commercial academic or personal research use.
+Personal use and qualifying non-commercial academic research use remain free as defined in `LICENSE`.
+This Commercial License does not limit or restrict free use rights.

-**IMPORTANT — Open Source Contribution Does Not Exempt Commercial Use:**
+**IMPORTANT — Open Source Contribution Does Not Exempt Organizational Use:**
-Contributing code, fixes, or improvements to the open-source version of the Software does not exempt Licensee from the requirement to obtain a commercial license for any commercial use.
-Contributing to open source is separate from and does not affect commercial licensing requirements.
-Any commercial use (as defined in Section 1) requires a commercial license regardless of whether Licensee has contributed to the open-source version.
+Contributing code, fixes, or improvements to the Software does not exempt Licensee from the requirement to obtain a commercial license for any organizational use.
+Contributing is separate from and does not affect commercial licensing requirements.
+Any organizational use requires a commercial license regardless of whether Licensee has contributed to the Software.

 ## 3. OWNERSHIP